rpie/Discord-Base-Client/README.md

-# discord.io-Client-Base
+# Discord Client Base
-A simple base client made with discord.io
+A simple base client made for Discord